Gyu-Kim/Gyu-Kim.github.io/blog.md

       </div>
       <h3 class="text-lg font-bold text-black mb-2">Can a Human language model be utilized to predict molecular properties?</h3>
       <p class="text-gray-700 text-sm">
         Interesting approach of embedding a human transcription factor dataset and predicting gene expression by fine-tuning a human Large Language Model (LLM), and comparing those with a transformer-based model with a more biologically relevant embedding.
 Interestingly, performances are... <br> Stanford CS224N Project.
-(Only accessible with a granted access code).
       </p>
       <div class="mt-4 text-sm text-gray-500 font-semibold">Gyu Kim</div>
     </div>